wakkadojo/pynda/README.md

 ## Controlling from python

 Here we show how to load the simulation, and how to set up a basic simulation.
-For more complex examples, please browse the test_run directory and other source code, or email the author.
+For more complex examples, please browse the test_run directory and other source code, or send me an email.

 #### Importing the simulation